Daisy goes rant crazy

-Abuse could still find its way into my bed room at night and no one ever knew.
-My tantrums and odd behaviour were put down to being spoilt.
+Abuse could still find its way into my bedroom at night and no one ever knew.
+My tantrums and odd behaviour were put down to being spoiled.

 Broken noses and teeth could be fixed with a credit card.
 Broken ornaments could be replaced.

-I grew up in an adults world.
+I grew up in an adult world.
 I was just like all these young toddlers/children who get taken along to family parties.

 I was that child and teenager who would lift myself up onto the wall, to peer over the garden and confirm that the smell of the pure Ganja was indeed coming from certain family members smoking it.

 Indeed, Daddy oh!